matrix-io/matrix-documentation/docs/matrix-hal/examples/imu.md

 ## Overview

-The IMU driver reports values for:
+The IMU sensor reports values for:

 * Yaw, Pitch, and Roll
 * Acceleration for **x**, **y**, **z** axes